Mordialloc railway station: History

-Mordialloc station opened on 19 December 1881, when the railway line from Caulfield was extended.
+Mordialloc station was officially opened on 19 December 1881 by Sir Thomas Bent, who was the Minister of Railways, and later becoming the Premier of Victoria between 1904 and 1909.
+The station was provided when the railway line from Caulfield was extended.
 It remained a terminus until 1 August 1882, when the line was extended to Frankston.
-Like the suburb itself, the station gets it name from an Indigenous word meaning 'near little sea', or from either a creek named Moodi or Marida.
+Like the suburb itself, the station gets its name from an Indigenous word meaning 'near little sea', or from either a creek named Moodi or Marida.